improvein/dev-challenge/frontend-react/README.md

 * Login/authentication page.
 The rest of the pages have to be behind this "authorization wall".
 * List and navigate bands
   Filter and sorting should be enabled.
-* View information of a specific band, including albums.
+* View information of a specific band, including albums and members.
 * Logout